ctilley83/HydroshiftLCD_07/README.md

 # Lian Li HydroshiftLCD Fan Control

 This software runs as a systemd service written in Python.
+This is a work in progress.

 ### Dependencies